Nikolas Farantouris

-Nikolas Farantouris (born 28 January 1976) is a Greek academic, lawyer, and politician, currently serving as a member of the European Parliament since 2024.
-He is affiliated with the Coalition of the Left (Syriza) party in Greece and he is member of The Left group in the European Parliament.
+Nikolas Farantouris (born 28 January 1976) is a Greek academic, lawyer, and politician who has served as a member of the European Parliament since 2024 as a member of the S&D group.
+He has been a member of PASOK party in Greece since 30 April 2026.

 Early life and education

 Nikolas Farantouris was born in Athens, Greece.
+He is a cousin of Maria Farantouri.
 He holds a law degree with honours from the University of Athens and completed his postgraduate studies at the University of Oxford, where he earned a Master of Jurisprudence (MJur) and a Doctorate (DPhil) in European Law.
 He was a post-doctoral research fellow at the University of Rotterdam and the University of Dresden.

 Academic career

 Nikolas Farantouris is a Jean Monnet Professor of European and Energy Law at the Department of International and European Studies, University of Piraeus.
 He is widely recognized as a distinguished academic specializing in EU business law, competition law, energy law, maritime law, environmental protection, and international trade law.
 He founded and served for more than 10 years as the Director of the international interdisciplinary MSc Program in Energy Strategy, Law & Economics at the University of Piraeus.

 He has authored 12 books and monographs and over 50 scientific articles in peer-reviewed journals and hundreds of articles in newspapers periodical editions.
 His publications are widely cited and his books published by renowned academic publishers.
 He has been acknowledged as the “top competition and energy law expert” by World Competition.